-Children less than 18 years of age will not be approved as visitors.
+Children younger than 18 years of age will not be approved as visitors.
 Additionally, there will be no visitors for patients suspected of or who have tested positive for COVID-19.

-Our physicians are evaluating routinely scheduled office visits and scheduled surgeries.
+Yes.
+Our physicians are evaluating routinely scheduled office visits and scheduled surgeries or procedures.

 For provider appointments, our providers will determine if a telehealth visit is an alternative.
 This will include both telephone and video virtual health visits.

-- Appointments are not cancelled unless the providers determine that after talking with the patient.
+- Appointments are not canceled unless the providers determine that after talking with the patient.